-- A. In the case of a building or structure which is nonconforming solely because of insufficient lot frontage or lot area, or both, the proposed repair, alteration, reconstruction, extension or structural change shall meet all dimensional requirements for front, side and rear yard setbacks, and maximum height; provided, that any repair, alteration, reconstruction, extension or structural change which by itself or in the aggregate with other repairs, alterations, reconstructions, extensions or structural changes would increase the gross floor area of the nonconforming single or two family home which existed on the date that the single or two family home became nonconforming by more than 20% may not be permitted by the Building Commissioner pursuant to this paragraph. - B. In the case of a dimensionally nonconforming building or structure with sufficient lot frontage and lot area, where said building or a portion thereof is nonconforming as to one or more of the dimensional requirements for front, side or rear yard setbacks or maximum height, the proposed repair, alteration, reconstruction, extension or structural change shall meet all dimensional requirements for front, side, or rear yard setbacks or maximum height; provided, that any repair, alteration, reconstruction, extension or structural change which by itself or in the aggregate with other repairs, alterations, reconstructions, extensions or structural changes would increase the gross floor area of the nonconforming single or two family home which existed on the date that the single or two family home became nonconforming by more than 20% may not be permitted by the Building Commissioner pursuant to this paragraph.

-In all other instances of alteration, reconstruction, extension or structural change to single or two family dwellings, the applicant may petition the Board of Appeals for a finding under General Laws Chapter 40A, Section 6 to allow the proposed repair, alteration, reconstruction, extension or structural change.

-810.3 NONCONFORMING STRUCTURES OTHER THAN SINGLE AND TWO FAMILY The Board of Appeals may allow the repair, alteration, reconstruction, extension or structural change of a nonconforming structure other than a single or two family dwelling (or structures accessory thereto) if the board makes a finding that such repair, alteration, reconstruction, extension or structural change will not be substantially more detrimental to the neighborhood than the existing nonconforming structure.
-The repair, alteration, reconstruction, extension or structural change of such nonconforming structure so as to increase an existing nonconformity, or create a new nonconformity, including the extension of an exterior wall at or along the same nonconforming distance within a required yard setback, shall require the issuance of a variance from the board of appeals.
+- A. In the case of a structure which is nonconforming solely because of insufficient lot frontage or lot area, or both, the proposed repair, alteration, reconstruction, extension or structural change shall meet all dimensional requirements for front, side and rear yard setbacks, and maximum height; provided, that any repair, alteration, reconstruction, extension or structural change which by itself or in the aggregate with other repairs, alterations, reconstructions, extensions or structural changes would increase the gross floor area of the nonconforming structure which existed on the date that the structure became nonconforming by more than 20% may not be permitted by the Building Commissioner pursuant to this paragraph. - B. In the case of a dimensionally nonconforming structure with sufficient lot frontage and lot area, where said structure or a portion thereof is nonconforming as to one or more of the dimensional requirements for front, side or rear yard setbacks or maximum height, the proposed repair, alteration, reconstruction, extension or structural change shall meet all dimensional requirements for front, side, or rear yard setbacks or maximum height; provided, that any repair, alteration, reconstruction, extension or structural change which by itself or in the aggregate with other repairs, alterations, reconstructions, extensions or structural changes would increase the gross floor area of the nonconforming structure which existed on the date that the structure became nonconforming by more than 20% may not be permitted by the Building Commissioner pursuant to this paragraph. - C. In all other instances of alteration, reconstruction, extension or structural change to structures governed by this bylaw, the applicant may petition the Board of Appeals for a finding under General Laws Chapter 40A, Section 6 to allow the proposed repair, alteration, reconstruction, extension or structural change, which the Board may grant if the Board finds the proposed repair, alteration, reconstruction, extension or structural change will not be substantially more detrimental to the neighborhood than the existing nonconforming structure.
+The repair, alteration, reconstruction, extension or structural change of such nonconforming structure so as to increase an existing nonconformity, or create a new nonconformity, including the extension of an exterior wall at or along the same nonconforming distance within a required yard setback, shall require the issuance of a variance from the Board of Appeals.